 - Click Add to add the exception to the Exceptions table.

 - Existing exceptions can be modified by double clicking on the step in the Exceptions table, making the necessary changes, and clicking on the Update button.

-- To generate an Obstacle based on this exception, right click on the exception entry in this table, and select Generate Obstacle from the speed menu.
+- If the exception is associated with a goal or requirement then, to generate an Obstacle based on this exception, right click on the exception entry in this table, and select Generate Obstacle from the speed menu.